-Learn how to be a part of agrifood systems that are ecologically sound and socially just.
+Learn how to be a part of agrifood and land management systems that are ecologically sound and socially just.

-Agroecology offers an alternative approach to agriculture and food systems that centers on ecological health, social justice and equity.
-This major prepares students to become actors of change, to develop and maintain ecologically sound and socially just farms and food systems.
+The Agroecology concentration offers an alternative approach to agriculture and food systems that centers on ecological health, social justice and equity.
 Graduates have pursued careers in a wide range of fields including farming, soil conservation, urban agriculture, environmental management, soil and water conservation, food security projects, landscape managers and designers, farm and greenhouse managers, researchers, and educators.
 This major also provides a solid foundation for those interested in pursuing Graduate school, PeaceCorps, AmeriCorps and similar programs.

-Upon completion of the Agroecology B.S. degree, students will:
+Upon completion of the Agroecology and Landscape Design B.S. degree, students will:

 - Be able to apply agroecological principles to the production and management of horticultural and agronomic crops and have an understanding of plant/soil managed for food, feed, or fiber production.